lbryio/lbry-android/p4a/README.md

 - Automatic support for most pure Python modules, and built in support for many others, including popular dependencies such as numpy and sqlalchemy.
-- Multiple architecture targets, for APKs optimised on any given device.
+- Multiple architecture targets, for APKs optimized on any given device.

 For documentation and support, see: